-"Head, Shoulders, Knees, and Toes" is a ver famous children's song.
-The song has been documented as early as the 1950's and is often sung to the tune of "There Is a Tavern in the Town".
+"Head, Shoulders, Knees, and Toes" is often sung to the tune of "There Is a Tavern in the Town".

-The oldest sheet I could find of "There Is A Tavern In The Town" is in "Student's Songs" (1883) compiled and edited by William Henry Hills (Published by Moses King, Cambridge, Mass.)
+The oldest sheet I could find of "There Is A Tavern In The Town" is from "Student's Songs" (1883) compiled and edited by William Henry Hills (Published by Moses King, Cambridge, Mass.)

 The next sheet music is dated between 1877 and 1884 (roud number 18834)